 What you can accomplish within a reasonable timeframe will help keep you motivated and focused.
 You should work to understand the full scope of your it ahead of time to ensure it is possible to accomplish.

 For example, if you are in your first professional developer job and your goal is to become a senior-level .NET developer, you might need to set smaller, short-term goals before reaching this larger one.
 If you find that a goal is not achievable because you don’t have enough experience, one of your new goals should be to gain more experience.

 You should set goals that align with your values and contribute toward your long-term goals.
 Each goal you set should be relevant and meaningful to you, moving you closer to where you want to be.
 To make sure you are setting relevant its, you might ask yourself, how will achieving this goal help me?
 Does accomplishing this goal contribute toward my larger, long-term goals?
 Why does this goal matter to me?

 5. Set a beginning and end date.

-Setting a timetable to achieve your goal can both help keep you motivated and on schedule.
-Before setting a goal end-date, be sure to research all the milestones and possible roadblocks you might run into along the way.
+Setting a timetable to achieve your goal can help keep you motivated and on schedule.
+Before setting a goal end date, be sure to research all the milestones and possible roadblocks you might run into along the way.
 For example, if it is to get promoted to the next level at your company, you might give yourself six months.
 If you haven’t achieved your goal, you might give yourself extended time or reconsider whether your goal is achievable and realistic.

 Setting both personal and professional will help give a structure and path to success.
 Many employers value candidates that have a record of setting and achieving goals.
 This shows that you can be a focused, goal-oriented employee.
-Employers often ask about its in interviews, so you should prepare to talk about your its and what you’re doing to achieve them during the hiring process.
+Employers often ask about its in interviews, so you should prepare to talk about your it and what you’re doing to achieve them during the hiring process.